CristianGM23/SM2/README.md

 **SmaC Guide**
 _______________________
-* If you have an Eclipse running :
+* If you have an Eclipse running:

   1.Choose New -> Project -> Choose a name for your project -> Click Finish